-where ${\pmb n}({\pmb x})$ is the unitary normal vector outwardly oriented with respect to the body as shown in Figure \ref{fig1}. {This condition has been introduced and thoroughly discussed in \cite{procopio-giona_prf} in connection to the concept of the Hinch-Kim dualism, and it is referred to as the condition of {\em BC-reciprocity}.
+where ${\pmb n}({\pmb x})$ is the unitary normal vector outwardly oriented with respect to the body as shown in Fig. \ref{fig1}. {This condition has been introduced and thoroughly discussed in \cite{procopio-giona_pof} in connection to the concept of the Hinch-Kim dualism, and it is referred to as the condition of {\em BC-reciprocity}.
 Boundary conditions satisfying eq. (\ref{eq2.3}), are therefore called \textit{reciprocal boundary conditions}.
-As it will become clear in the remainder, the assumption of BC-reciprocity, coupled with the the linearity of the boundary conditions expressed by the operator $\mathcal{L}$, the are the necessary prerequisites in the development of the present theory.
+As it will become clear in the remainder, the assumption of BC-reciprocity, coupled with the the linearity of the boundary conditions expressed by the operator $\mathcal{L}[\,]$, are the necessary prerequisites in the development of the present theory.
 Linear reciprocal boundary conditions are, for example, no-slip $ {\pmb v}({\pmb x})=0 $, complete slip $ {\pmb \sigma}({\pmb x})=0$ and Navier-slip boundary conditions}

-$\lambda$ being the slip length and {$ {\pmb t}({\pmb x})$ unitary base vectors tangents to the surface of the body.} Whereas, for example, boundary conditions representing the interaction of the Stokes fluid with a non-Newtonian fluid are not reciprocal because the reciprocity theorem does not hold in the body domain.
+$\lambda$ being the slip length and {$ {\pmb t}({\pmb x})$ an unitary base vectors tangents to the surface of the body.} Whereas, for example, boundary conditions representing the interaction of the Stokes fluid with a non-Newtonian fluid are not reciprocal because the reciprocity theorem does not hold in the body domain.

-In the next paragraph, the solution of the problem eq. (\ref{eq2.4}) is expressed in terms of the hydrodynamic solutions of two simpler problems: (i) the Green function of the Stokes equations in the domain of the confinement $V_f \cup V_b$ and (ii) the geometrical moments of the body in the unbounded fluid.
-See the schematic representation in Figure \ref{fig_schem_rap2}. {For this reason, it is useful to define these solutions, discuss briefly their formal properties, introducing and clarifying in this way the notation that we use throughout this article}.
+In the next paragraph, the solution of the problem eq. (\ref{eq2.4}) is expressed in terms of the hydrodynamic solutions of two simpler problems related separately to the confinement of the fluid and to the body: (i) the Green function of the Stokes equations in the domain of the confinement $V_f \cup V_b$ and (ii) the geometrical moments of the body in the unbounded fluid.
+See the schematic representation in Fig. \ref{fig_schem_rap2}. {For this reason, it is useful to define these solutions and discuss briefly their formal properties, introducing and clarifying in this way the notation that we use throughout this article}.